-Online registration for the 2019 Cache Gran Fondo will be opening soon.
+Online registration for the 2019 Cache Gran Fondo is now open.
 We welcome all past and future attendees to register early for the best pricing, please check your e-mail for special promotion for returning riders, (you may have to check your spam or promotions folders in Gmail).

 Every year we also offer a limited-edition cycling jersey for only $40.
 Below is an example of the 2019 jersey.
 For more information, visit our STORE page and to view sizing charts and information about our 2019 Jersey supplier HyperThreads.
 Jerseys can be added at registration as well.

 2019 limited-edition jersey and bibs.
 Our sponsor logos added to the back sections on the side panels, pockets and our jersey sponsor, (ARS) will be displayed on the back between the shoulders.
 Jerseys are sold at a low cost of only $40, and the 2018 sold out 4 weeks before the event so make sure to add one to your order this year! bibs are only $50, which is a great price for these HyperThreads Competition men’s and women’s bibs.
 Note: They are also designed as a USA kit to be used to represent USA at the UCI Gran Fondo World Championships (USA Residents) or a great souvenir for all other riders.
 Jerseys courtesy of Hyperthreads - Ogden, UT